hans-gif-24/CCM101-hcayaban/README.md

 The primary goal of this portfolio is to **document my growth as an IT student and aspiring cloud professional** by maintaining an organized record of my laboratory work, technical skills, practical experiences, and learning progress.

 Through each laboratory activity, I aim to strengthen my understanding of cloud technologies while developing practical skills that can be applied to future projects and professional environments.

+By exploring cloud infrastructure, comparing cloud platforms, and practicing Docker container management, I continue to build my knowledge of modern IT systems and cloud-native technologies.

 > 🚀 **Learn.
 Practice.
 Document.
 Improve.
 Build for the Cloud.** ☁️